tem-vnl/lps/README.md

 ```

 Run the following command to install dependencies:
-__NOTE:__ Some of the packages takes a long time to install first time, and has some system dependencies such as cmake, dbus-1, etc.

 ```shell
 poetry install
 ```

 You can then start the application by running: